Living on campus at Wellesley will provide you with a new family with whom you will learn and grow.

 All residence halls are equipped with one full kitchen in each building, and kitchenettes on each floor, though residents must provide their own pots and pans.
 Vending machines for beverages and snacks are available in all residence halls.
 For community safety reasons, students are NOT permitted to bring their own microwaves, hot pots, electric plates, or toaster ovens.

 Campus Housing Assignments and Guidelines

 The residence halls open for the arrival of new students in the fall for Orientation, and close 24 hours after the last scheduled final exam in December.
 Winter break is the only time the residence halls close during the academic year.
 Only approved students will be allowed to live on-campus during Wintersession.
 Students may live on campus while they take a language class, or are participating in winter varsity sports.
-Halls reopen the Saturday before spring semester classes begin, and close 48 hours after the last final exam.
+Halls reopen the Sunday before spring semester and close 48 hours after the last final exam.